GOMC-WSU/Manual/src/input_file.rst

   - Value 2: String - X, Y, Z, XY, XZ, YZ, XYZ (Axes should have no spaced between them)

 ``SubVolumeCenterList``
-  Define the center of the subvolume by defining the atoms to use for the geometric mean calculation.
+  Define the center of the dynamic subvolume by defining the atoms to use for the geometric mean calculation.
   - Value 1: Integer - Sub-volume id.
   - Value 2: Integer Range - Atom indices used to calculate geometric center of subvolume.